 - Regular Meetings for Discussion of Outcomes and Results

 As the business space gets more competitive and complicated, it becomes clearer that running a business without a good plan that carries your employees along is the surest way to fail.

-As a business owner, you might have good vision, goals, targets or aims but if the plans to achieving these are not properly communicated and linked to the performance of all the employees in your company using individually strategized plans, then it’s a total waste of time and effort.
+As a business owner, you might have a good vision, goals, targets, or aims but if the plans to achieve these are not properly communicated and linked to the performance of all the employees in your company using individually strategized plans, then it’s a total waste of time and effort.

 Hence, the need for strategic performance management.

 In a simple definition, it is a detailed approach or plan designed to help businesses achieve their goals.